jannedistor/students/_data/2021/mjsolidarios.md

 hugot_lines/other_stuffs

-> "Never accept the world as it appears to be, dare to see it for what it could be" - Dr. Harold Winston, Overwatch.
+> "Never accept the world as it appears thhho be, dare to see it for what it could be" - Dr. Harold Winston, Overwatch.